leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/modes/draw/tools.rst

 :ref:`Cutter <tool-grease-pencil-draw-cutter>`
    Cut strokes in between others.

-:ref:`Eyedropper <tool-grease-pencil-draw-eyedropper>`
+:ref:`Eyedropper <ui-eyedropper>`
-   Eyedropper to create new materials based off existing colors.
+   Eyedropper to create new materials based of colors in the interface.

 :ref:`Line <tool-grease-pencil-draw-line>`
    Draw straight lines.